-The main EES report should provide a clear, objective and well-integrated analysis of the potential effects of the proposed project, including proposed avoidance, mitigation and management measures, as well as feasible alternatives.
+The main EES report should provide a clear, well-integrated analysis of the potential effects of the proposed project, including proposed avoidance, mitigation and management measures, as well as relevant alternatives.
 Overall, the main report should include the following:

-- an executive summary of the potential environmental effects of the project, including potential impacts on identified MNES outlined in Section 4 below; - an overview of each proponent, including experience in developing and operating projects as well as its health, safety and environmental policies and track record; - a description of the entire project, including its objectives, rationale, key elements, associated requirements for new infrastructure and use of existing infrastructure; - a description of the approvals required for the project to proceed, and its relationship to policies, strategies, guidelines and standards; - a description of feasible alternatives capable of substantially meeting the project objectives that may also offer environmental or other benefits (as well as the basis for the choice where a preferred alternative is nominated); - descriptions of the existing environment to the extent relevant to the assessment of potential effects; - maps, plans, diagrams and technical information maps and diagrams must be clearly annotated, in colour and high resolution, with features including EPBC matters clearly labelled;
+- an executive summary of the potential environmental effects of the project; - a description of the entire project, including its objectives, rationale, key elements, associated requirements for new infrastructure and use of existing infrastructure; - a description of the approvals required for the project to proceed, and its relationship to relevant policies, strategies, guidelines and standards; - a description of relevant alternatives capable of substantially meeting the project objectives that may also offer environmental or other benefits (as well as the basis for the choice where a preferred alternative is nominated); - descriptions of the existing environment, where this is relevant to the assessment of potential effects; - relevant maps, plans, diagrams and technical information maps and diagrams must be clearly annotated, in colour and high resolution, and relevant features clearly labelled; - appropriately detailed assessments of potential effects of the project (and relevant alternatives) on environmental assets and values, relative to the "no project" scenario, together with an estimation of likelihood and degree of uncertainty associated with predictions;

-^{6.} Effects include direct, indirect, combined, cumulative, consequential, short and long-term, beneficial and adverse effects.
+3. Effects include direct, indirect, combined, cumulative, consequential, short and long-term, beneficial and adverse effects.

-- appropriately detailed assessments of potential effects of the project (and alternatives) on environmental assets and values, relative to the "no project" scenario, together with an estimation of likelihood and degree of uncertainty associated with predictions; - intended measures for avoiding, minimising, managing and monitoring effects, including a statement of commitment to implement these measures; - predictions of residual effects of the project assuming implementation of proposed environmental management measures; - any proposed offset measures where avoidance and mitigation measures will not adequately address effects on environmental values, including the identified MNES, and discussion of how any proposed offset package meets the requirements of the EPBC Act Environmental Offsets Policy as it relates to MNES; - responses to issues raised through public and stakeholder consultation; and - evaluation of the implications of the project and alternatives for the implementation of applicable legislation and policy, including the principles and objectives of ecologically sustainable development and environmental protection.
+- intended measures for avoiding, minimising, managing and monitoring effects, including a statement of commitment to implement these measures; - predictions of residual effects of the project assuming implementation of proposed environmental management measures; - any proposed offset measures where avoidance and mitigation measures will not adequately address effects on environmental values; - responses to issues raised through public and stakeholder consultation; and - evaluation of the implications of the project and relevant alternatives for the implementation of applicable legislation and policy, including the principles and objectives of ecologically sustainable development and environmental protection.

-The proponent must also prepare a concise non-technical summary document (hard copy A4, no more than 25 pages) for free distribution to interested parties.
+The proponent must also prepare a concise non-technical summary document (hard copy A4) no more than 25 pages for free distribution to interested parties.
 The EES summary document should include details of the EES exhibition, public submission process and availability of the EES documentation.